-- Yasmin Begum, Team Supervisor and secretary to Dr Quinlivan
+- Yasmin Begum, Team Supervisor and secretary to Prof Quinlivan

 In addition an experienced patient representing AGSD-UK will often visit the McArdle clinic on a voluntary basis.
 They provide information about the support available to McArdle people, answer your questions and help interested patients to meet each other in an informal atmosphere.

 Aims of the clinic

 This is extremely important from the point of view of treatment and genetic counselling for patients and their families.
 Diagnosis is confirmed by DNA analysis.
 Some patients diagnosed in years past have been shown not to have the disorder and have usually been re-diagnosed with another neuromuscular disorder.